What is Maturity?

 1. You want to do what He wants.

-2. Give what you own to help others.
+2. You give what you own to help others.

-3. Do not get too comfy here and remember to live like people going to heaven.
+3. You're not too comfy here, and live like someone going to heaven.